Monkeyboyandpandamix/guardiapasszip-main/README.md

 # GuardiaPass - Encrypted AI Security Dashboard

 GuardiaPass is a zero-knowledge, encryption-first password manager and cybersecurity dashboard.
 Every credential stored in the vault is encrypted with AES-GCM-256 before it ever touches storage.
-AI-powered threat detection, dark web breach scanning, and a Chrome extension work together to keep your accounts safe — all built on top of the Web Crypto API with a full-stack architecture and PostgreSQL persistence.
+AI-powered threat detection, dark web breach scanning, and a Chrome extension work together to keep your accounts safe.

 ---